 Parents are encouraged to book flights early to ensure travel dates fall within the designated holiday dates.
 All students are expected to remain in School until dismissal on the last day of each term.
-Any special requests for early departure must be made in writing to the Junior School Principal or Deputy Head of School.
+Any special requests for early departure must be made in writing to the Director of Boarding.
 The boarding house remains open for all other holiday weekends.